alissapajer/old-alissapajer.github.io/posts/2014-02-08-blogsetup.markdown

 ```
 $ ./site watch
 ```
-The command registers changes to the `_site/` directory and publishes the up-to-date website to `http://127.0.0.1:8000/`.
+This command registers changes to the `_site/` directory and publishes the up-to-date website to `http://127.0.0.1:8000/`.
 Very useful for immediate feedback!

 Also, Hakyll allows you to write all your blog posts in markdown.
 I've found this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) essential.